Heartland Environmental and Resource Economics Workshop at Illinois

 2017 Organizing Committee: Professors Amy Ando, Kathy Baylis, Peter Christensen, Sandy Dall’erba, Tatyana Deryugina, Don Fullerton, Madhu Khanna, and Erica Myers from the University of Illinois.

-2016 Sponsors: The Department of Agricultural and Consumer Economics, the College of ACES Office of Research, the Institute for Sustainability, Energy, and Environment, the Center for Global Studies, and the Gutsgell Endowed Professor Fund, and the Institute for Government and Public Affairs at the University of Illinois.
+2016 Sponsors: The Department of Agricultural and Consumer Economics, the College of ACES Office of Research, the Institute for Sustainability, Energy, and Environment, the Center for Global Studies, the Gutsgell Endowed Professor Fund, and the Institute for Government and Public Affairs at the University of Illinois.
 External funding provided by the Journal of Environmental Economics and Management.